 This one was totally a vanity project.
 My mother runs a local history group for the U3A (University of the Third Age).
 As part of that, she arranges trips to local historical sites and takes a lot of photos.
 Photos I generally upload for her and have printed!

 This site was all about giving her somewhere she could go online to share those photos with friends.

-This one is work.
-A few years ago, I was approached to create a team of developers to create an online portal to Third Financials Tercero product.
-We started from the point of interviewing people internally to join the team and took it through to a finished product written in Anguar.
+This one was work.
+A few years ago, I was approached to build a team of developers to create an online portal to Third Financial Tercero product.
+We started from the point of interviewing people internally to join the team and took it through to a finished product written in Angular.

-The initial designs were just about usable ad functioned and were, frankly, horrible.
+The initial designs were just about usable, functioned and were, frankly, horrible.
 So I got the task of pulling together a functional design that didn't look pants.
-I was, in that effort, working to convince one of the directors that his design was 'lovely but...'.
+I was volunteered to convince one of the directors that his design was 'lovely but...'.
 The end result has proved to be very flexible and usable.

 I tried, as much as possible, to stick with Bootstrap classes and Bootstrap concepts.
 As a result, clients have been able to customise the look and feel of their portals to their own tastes.
 The site is built around Angular and web services.

 Over time it expanded to include facilities to accept monies from clients, which game me the opportunity to work with credi card API's.
 Very complex but highly secure.

 Don't take my word for my abilities, take a look at other peoples opinions about me.

 One very quickly runs out of superlatives with Steve.
 He is the cleverest person I know.
 He is highly innovative, passionate regarding the proper maintenance of agreed standards and protocols and establishes excellent relationships with our clients.

 Steve is a rare developer resource who is able to provide a good breakdown of technical solutions for all audiences to understand...
 Steve understands the importance of project deliverable's both from a client and business perspective and shows a personal pride in ensuring the delivery schedules are met.